feenix100/anti_user_button/README.md

-# Unclickable Button Created Using ChatGPT
+# The Anti-User Button

 ### Overview

-This project showcases an innovative implementation of an unclickable button using various programming languages, this code was created with the assistance of ChatGPT 3.5.
+This project showcases an innovative implementation of a button that moves away from the cursor constantly, using various programming languages, this code was created with the assistance of ChatGPT 3.5.

 ### Demo